-- 1. QCAT Application Form this should be used as your cover sheet: - 2.
-Application your application must address all of the selection criteria relevant to the position you are applying for (included at the end of this information kit); - 3.
-Resume a current resume should be included (No more than two pages); - 4.
-A completed forms package (included at the end of the application form) including: - Appointment to Government Body: Personal Particulars form - Consent to Criminal History form - Statutory Appointments and Public Service Employments Currently Held form. - 5.
-A copy of all relevant qualifications.
+- 1. Application your application must address all of the selection criteria relevant to the position you are applying for (included at the end of this information kit); - 2.
+Resume a current resume should be included (No more than two pages); - 3.
+A completed forms package including: - Appointment to Government Body: Personal Particulars form (Form A); - Consent to Criminal History form (Form B); - Copy of driver's licence/passport - Statutory Appointments and Public Service Employments Currently Held form (Form C); and - QCAT Tribunal Recruitment Application Form (Form D). - 4.
+A copy of all relevant qualifications and admission information.